sciapp/sampledb/docs/publications/joss/paper.md

 # Summary

 One of the key aspects of good scientific practice is the handling of research data [@dfg].
-Archiving research data and making it accessible to other researchers is crucial for reproducibility and can also yield new findings.
+Archiving research data and making it findable, accessible, interoperable and re-usable by other researchers is crucial for reproducibility and can also yield new findings [@fair].
 This is not only true for research data resulting from experiments or simulations, but particularly for information on how a sample was created, how a measurement was performed and which parameters were used for a simulation.

 ``SampleDB`` is a web-based sample and measurement metadata database developed at Jülich Centre for Neutron Science (JCNS) and Peter Grünberg Institute (PGI).
 Researchers can use ``SampleDB`` to store and retrieve information on samples, measurements and simulations, analyze them using Jupyter notebooks, track sample storage locations and responsibilities and view sample life cycles.